uhellstr/oracle.rest-json/f1_json_to_oracle_relational/python/README.txt

 |___|_|  |_/_/   \_\____|_____|____/

-This catalog includes a extra tool written in python 3
+This catalog includes a extra tool written in python 3 and some python scripts and a Jupyter Notebook to demonstrate how to fetch data from a Oracle Database over ORDS to python.

 The utility will scrape wikipedia pages for images (where there exists one) for the F1 drivers wikipedia pages as downloaded from ergast.com